DavidTausend/tausendlin/README.md

 ## Deployment & Local Development

 ### Deployment

+The site is deployed using GitHub Pages - [Tausendlin](https://github.com/DavidTausend/tausendlin)

+To deploy the site using GitHub Pages:

+1. Login (or signup) to GitHub.
+2. Go to the repository for this project: [DavidTausend/tausendlin](https://github.com/DavidTausend/tausendlin)
+3. Click the settings button.
+4. Select "Pages" in the left-hand navigation menu.
+5. From the source dropdown, select the "main" branch and press save.

+The site has now been deployed.
+Please note that this process may take a few minutes before the site goes live.

 ### Local Development

 #### How to Fork

+To fork the repository:

+1. Log in (or sign up) to GitHub.
+2. Go to the repository for this project: [DavidTausend/tausendlin](https://github.com/DavidTausend/tausendlin)
+3. Click the "Fork" button in the top right corner.

 #### How to Clone

+To clone the repository:

+1. Log in (or sign up) to GitHub.
+2. Go to the repository for this project: [DavidTausend/tausendlin](https://github.com/DavidTausend/tausendlin)
+3. Click on the "Code" button, select whether you would like to clone with HTTPS, SSH, or GitHub CLI, and copy the link shown.
+4. Open the terminal in your code editor and change the current working directory to the location you want to use for the cloned directory.
+5. Type `git clone` into the terminal and then paste the link you copied in step 3.
+Press enter.

 #### Committing and Pushing Changes

+After making changes to your local copy, you can commit and push them to GitHub:

+1. Open the terminal in the directory of your cloned repository.
+2. Use `git status` to see the changes you've made.
+3. Use `git add .` to stage all changes for commit, or `git add <filename>` to stage specific files.
+4. Use `git commit -m "Your commit message here"` to commit your changes with a descriptive message.
+5. Use `git push origin main` to push your changes to the main branch on GitHub.

 ## Testing